antirez/disque/README.md

 However in order to implement this, there is to observe strong evidence of its general usefulness for the user base.

+When I consume and produce from different nodes, sometimes there is a delay in order for the jobs to reach the consumer, why?
+---

+Disque routing is not static, the cluster automatically tries to provide messages to nodes where consumers are attached.
+When there is an high enough traffic (even one message per second is enough) nodes remember other nodes that recently were sources for jobs in a given queue, so it is possible to aggressively send messages asking for more jobs, every time there are consumers waiting for more messages and the local queue is empty.

+However when the traffic is very low, informations about recent sources of messages are discarded, and nodes rely on a more generic mechanism (which is used during high traffic as well) in order to discover nodes that may have messages in the queues we need them.

+For example imagine a setup with two nodes, A and B.

+1. A client attaches to node A and asks for jobs in the queue `myqueue`.
+Node A has no jobs enqueued, so the client is blocked.
+2. After a few seconds another client produces messages into `myqueue`, but sending them to node B.

+During step `1` if there was no recent traffic of imported messages for this queue, node A has no idea about who may have messages for the queue `myqueue`.
+Every other node may have, or none may have.
+So it starts to broadcast `NEEDJOBS` messages to the whole cluster.
+However we can't spam the cluster with messages, so if no reply is received after the first broadcast, the next will be sent with a larger delay, and so foth.
+The delay is exponential, with a maximum value of 30 seconds (this parameters will be configurable in the future, likely).

+When there is some traffic instead, nodes send `NEEDJOBS` messages ASAP to other nodes that were recent sources of messages.
+Even when no reply is received, the next `NEEDJOBS` messages will be sent more aggressively to the subset of nodes that had messages in the mast, with a delay that starts at 25 milliseconds and has a maximum value of two seconds.

+In order to minimize the latency when `NEEDJOBS` messages are not trottled at all when:

+1. A client consumed the last message from a given queue.
+Source nodes are informed immediately in order to receive messages before the node asks for more.
+2. Blocked clients are served the last message available in the queue.

+For more information, please refer to the file `queue.c`, especially the function `needJobsForQueue` and its callers.

 What Disque means?
 ---